Debbie Zehnder grew up around music and dance and discovered her love for Dancehall, Ragga and

 If you are interested in learning

-more about dance medicine and dance specific training science feel free to
+more about anatomy, physiology, dance medicine or dance specific training theory feel free to

 contact Debbie anytime.